good clean fiction

 Here's a practical screening process:

-4. Follow trusted curators — Like us!
+3. Follow trusted curators.
+Like us! :)

 This process takes a few minutes per book but spares you the frustration of abandoning a story halfway through.

-on this list has been vetted for closed-door romance, no graphic violence, and no gratuitous language — so you can hand it to a book club, a teen reader, or just enjoy it yourself without any surprises.
+Looking for great stories without the graphic content?
+You’re in the right place.
+Every book on this list has been vetted for closed-door romance, no graphic violence, and no gratuitous language... so you can hand it to a book club, a younger reader, or just enjoy it yourself without any surprises.

 We’ve organized this list by genre so you can jump straight to what you love.